 The Beavertail Lighthouse Museum Association (BLMA) works to sustain a dual mission of preserving the remaining buildings of the site of Rhode Island's first lighthouse, and sharing key aspects of Beavertail's history with new generations of learners.
 This entails both protecting the buildings and recreating past buildings and showing how and why they functioned as they did.

 The present Beavertail Lighthouse tower and keepers' buildings reflect the kinds of improvements made to U.S. lighthouses as of 1852, when the Lighthouse Board was established.
 The U.S. Congress approved the creation of this board of scientists, military officers, mariners, and administrators to improve all aspects of the lighthouse system, from locating, designing, and building lighthouse buildings to developing and operating the signaling devices to managing the keepers and other personnel.
 As part of this 25-year improvement campaign, Beavertail became a test site for new sound-signaling (foghorn) devices.
 The mid-late 1800's was not the first era of innovation at Beavertail Lighthouse, but it is the era of the current towers and buildings, and so motivates the BLMA to plan displays and educational programs about this robust period in lighthouse history.

-Beavertail was always an important light within the U.S. system, and one of the earliest of the 12 Colonial lights As early as 1705, mariners and merchants with shipping interests in Colonial Newport's busy harbor began arguing for a lighthouse.
+Beavertail was always an important light within the U.S. system, and one of the earliest of the 12 Colonial lights.
+As early as 1705, mariners and merchants with shipping interests in Colonial Newport's busy harbor began arguing for a lighthouse.
 They saw that several shipwrecks could have been avoided if there were a tower to mark the land by day and a light to warn navigators by night.
 It was nearly forty-five years before the Rhode Island General Assembly finally approved funding to build the tower.
-Unfortunately, the wooden tower, designed by Peter Harrison, a noted Newport architect and merchant, burned to the ground just four years after it was erected.
-Funds were allocated quickly to build another towar in 1754, this time constructed of brick upon the same stone foundation (part of which is visible today) as the first tower.
+Unfortunately, the octagonal wooden tower, designed by Peter Harrison, a noted Newport architect and merchant, burned to the ground just four years after it was erected.
+(An interesting note: Peter Harrison was a British Tory rather than an American Colonist.
+He fled to England during the Revolutionary War.)
+Funds were allocated quickly to build another tower in 1754, this time constructed of brick upon the same stone foundation (part of which is visible today) as the first tower.
 The second tower lasted, with several problems and fairly constant repairs, until 1856, when the present tower was built about 40 feet further back from the water.
-The BLMA is now studying the foundation stonework of the 1749 tower, and plans future museum exhibits about it and those who built, maintained, and used it.
+The original 1749 foundation was exposed after the Hurricane of 1938 and preserved by the State of RI in 2017 as a monument and to prevent crumbling.